shlomiassaf/ngrid/apps/libs/ngrid/concepts/src/lib/modules/column-concepts/column-templates/column-templates.component.md

 To find a template for a column the template key must match the column's `id` or `type` based on the kind of the key.

-## The Template Registry

-The template registry is built from layers of a template registries connected to each other through the Angular dependency injection system.

-This hierarchical system is allow us to define cell templates in the application root component, somewhere in a feature module or as a child of the table component.

-Every layer is a registry instance with a connection to it's nearest parent.
-When we query for a template the registry will look locally and if not found it will query it's parent.

-For every table instance a new registry layer (instance) is created which guarantees a depth of **at least** 2 layers (root -> table).

-I> The root registry sits in the root injector.

-When the host of the registry is destroyed (e.g. the table component) the registry (and its local templates) is destroyed as well.

 ## Registering Templates

 There are 4 types of cell templates: header, data, edit and footer.